huml-lang/website/content/specification.md

 ------------

 ### Spaces
-The presence of space characters are strictly controlled.
+The presence of space characters is strictly controlled.
 * Trailing spaces are not allowed on any line, including empty lines and comment-only lines, except for content within multi-line strings, where they are treated as content.
-* The comment marker `#` should be immediately followed by one space, before the comment contents.
-Eg: `# Comment` and not `#Comment`.
+* The comment marker `#` must be immediately followed by one space before the comment contents, e.g., `# Comment` and not `#Comment`.
-* Only a single space is allowed after the indicators `:`, `::`, `-` and the subsequent value.
+* Only a single space is allowed after the indicators `:`, `::`, and `-` and before the subsequent value.
-* For multi-line vectors, `::` should be immediately followed by a line break, unless it is a comment starting with `#`.
+* For multi-line vectors, `::` must be immediately followed by a line break, unless it is a comment starting with `#`.
-* In inline lists, commas should not have preceding spaces and should be followed by exactly one space.
-Eg: `1, 2, 3`
+* In inline lists, commas must not have preceding spaces and must be followed by exactly one space, e.g., `1, 2, 3`.

 ------------

 ### Comments

 * Lines beginning with `#` are comments.
-Comments anywhere can have preceding spaces, but not trailing spaces.
+Comments can have preceding spaces, but not trailing spaces.
 * After `#`, there must be at least one space before any other character.

 ```huml